dudozermaks/sudoku_lib/README.md

 This class represents position in gird, like `Pos{0, 8}` means it's column 1 and row 9.
 Nothing special.

 ### Figure
-Set of Pos'es.
+Set of Pos.
 This is an interesting thing.

 + `Figure(9, 9)` generates Figure, which contains positions from {0, 0} to {8, 8}.
 Using this you can quickly iterate through all pencilmarks or all clues in the puzzle.
 + `Figure().col(x)`, `Figure().row(x)` `Figure().square(x)` generates a Figure number x.
 If x=3, then it will return Figure of 3'rd column, row, or square.